Delete Requests in NJSLEDS

 A student was pre-registered but has never enrolled in New Jersey (for example, an out-of-state family inquired but never relocated).
 Delete The student has no enrollment history in New Jersey.

 The record is in a transfer request status (for example, the student is being claimed by another district).
 Inactivate Transfer records cannot be deleted through this template.
-Inactivate the record in your source system and re-upload.
+Inactivate the record in your local source system and re-upload.
 If a catastrophic error occurred (such as the entire wrong district file uploaded), contact the Help Desk.

 The student was ever enrolled with your district, or the student left, transferred, or graduated.
 Inactivate The student has a valid enrollment history with your district.
-Update the status in your source system and re-upload to NJSLEDS.
+Update the status in your local source system and re-upload to NJSLEDS.

 Valid Deletion Reasons